Sholver: History

 As cotton milling was introduced in the 18th century, the cottage industry of Sholver declined, and instead became an important source of coal which was growing in demand.
 James Butterworth claimed that "the Manchester market seems to prefer the coal dug in this parish before that of any other."
 As early as 1791 Edmund Kershaw of Sholver was a known collier, though some of the early coal mines in the area-bell or beehive pits-date back as early as 1542.

+During the 1920s, while the area was still underdeveloped, rumors spread of a man who resided in the woodland surrounding what is now Besom Hill Country Park.
+In 1923, a search occurred and a mob destroyed much of the woodland in an attempt to find this man.
+Concrete proof of his existence has never been confirmed.

 The most profound development of modern Sholver began in May 1966.
 The Oldham County Borough Council began construction on its huge Sholver housing estates on what had been farm pastureland.
 On elevated land, some 1000 ft above sea level, the council aimed to provide nearly 1,700 dwellings.
 This increase in population has changed Sholver in its character from a cluster of houses sheltering under the brow of a hill to a large council estate.
 Sholver continues to have high numbers of social rented properties.